-The Airport has active contract project commitments of \$165,261 as of December 31, 2022.
+The Airport does not have any active contract project commitments as of December 31, 2023.

 NOTE 5 LEASES - LESSOR

 The Authority leases tracts of land to 18 patrons who agree to use the premises solely for regular airport and aviation business purposes.
 These various lease agreements are typically for a period of 20 years.
 At which time there is an option to renew for an additional ten-year term.
 On each biennial review, the Airport shall not increase the rent in excess of 10% above the then existing rent.
 Rent is calculated based on square footage times a set fee.